 The full-sized keyboard is backlit and offers two levels of adjustment.
 The keys have a soft surface and a somewhat clicky feel, providing quiet typing except for certain keys like Enter, Backspace, and Escape.
 The keyboard has a reported key travel of 1.5mm and there are dedicated Page Up and Page Down keys above the Left and Right arrow keys.
 Dedicated Home, End, Insert, and Delete keys are along the top row.
 The Fn key is placed to the left of Control, which some people hate (although Lenovo does provide a BIOS option to swap it), but it's in the same position on Apple keyboards so I'm used to it.
 However, since there are dedicated Page Up, Page Down, Home, and End keys, I don't really have a use for the Fn key anyway.

 There is a dedicated power button above the Fn row and its green LED remains illuminated while powered on, which is slightly annoying.

 The Synaptics touchpad surface is soft, but its integrated button has a solid, firm, and quiet click which I like very much.
-There is no play in the touchpad button like on some cheaper laptops.
+There is no play in the touchpad button.
 The three TrackPoint buttons between the keyboard and touchpad have a shallow click.
 Both pointer interfaces have a legacy PS/2 attachment.
 A square USB-attached fingerprint sensor sits next to the touchpad.

 There is "Lenovo" and "X1 Carbon" branding on the bottom of the screen bezel, along with a ThinkPad logo on the bottom right of the palm rest.
 A ThinkPad logo in the upper left corner of the rear of the screen has a red LED which is illuminated when the laptop is on.
 I've covered the screen branding and power button LED with black tape, because I find them distracting.